 The Taoiseach actually buys into that.
 He has normalised child homelessness and it seems he makes no apology for that.
 The Taoiseach stated that he visited these family hubs.
 The key word is "visited".
 I do not think anybody in this Chamber would tolerate living in one of these family hubs or having their loved ones live there either.
-Has the Taoiseach has visited the bed and breakfasts, the hostels or the hotel rooms?
+Has the Taoiseach visited the bed and breakfasts, the hostels or the hotel rooms?
 I can take him there.
-There are many of them in the north inner city where young mothers and young parents struggle with small children.
+There are many of them in the north inner city where young parents struggle with small children.
 Never mind my contribution, listen to the doctors.

 Deputy McDonald has exceeded her time.
 The question is for the Taoiseach.

 I thank the Leas-Cheann Comhairle.
 The medical expert who treats these children - not me - states their maladies and injuries stem from the fact that they live in completely unsuitable, cramped and temporary accommodation.
 The Taoiseach does not have the figures for the State as a whole.
 I invite him to get those figures-----